nodejs/dev-policy/README.md

 *Secondary* and *Experimental* Platforms remain active so long as there are Collaborators actively maintaining support for them.

 *Deprecated* Platforms consist of prior *Primary*, *Secondary* or *Experimental* Platforms that are no longer under active development and are no longer supported by active Collaborators.
 Only the TSC can decide to move a *Primary* platform to *Deprecated* status.
+Support for *Deprecated* Platforms may be removed entirely after the next *semver-major* version increase.

 ### Dependency Stability